reko-beep/hsr-data/readme.md

 This repository contains data that [starrailstation](https://starrailstation.com) uses.
 This is in no way affiliated to the developer of the site.
-It just scrapes of fetches data from the site, is meant to be used by bots or anyone who wishes to use for bot development of application.
+It just scrapes or fetches data from the site, is meant to be used by bots or anyone who wishes to use for bot development or application.

 # How to Use this

-- run ***data.py** to fetch all data from site.
+- run **data.py** to fetch all data from site.
 - run **ascension.py** to create ascension images.

 # NOTE